sami246/dashboard/README.md

 - SyncFusion
         - "<Inject service={[Legend, Category, StackingColumnSeries, Tooltip]}/>" services allow you to specify what you want your chart to have as 'extra features'
         - Normally works by having a singular Directive wrapped by a plural Directive
+- Deploy
+        - Have to run npm run build to create optimised production build